 The Sun is average star, but without its energy we would not exist.

-Astronomers have calculated that the Sun is around 4,500 million years old and should continue shining for another 5,000 million years or so before running out of fuel and undergoing a relatively peaceful death.
+Astronomers have calculated that the Sun is about 4,500 million years old and should continue shining for another 5,000 million years or so before running out of fuel and undergoing a relatively peaceful death.

 The Sun is a very active place, as you can see from the SOHO animation (see right), and significant variations can be seen from day to day, and year to year.
 The activity arises from the bending and twisting of magnetic lines within the atmosphere of the Sun, which can lead to sunspots and solar flares.